ndau/commands/docker/README.md

 ## Overview

 How to build and run an ndau node using a single Docker container.
-The Docker container contains all of our processes that make a node group: `redis`, `noms`, `ndaunode`, `tendermint` and `ndauapi`.
+The Docker container contains all of our processes that make a node group: `redis`, `noms`, `ndaunode`, `tendermint` and `ndauapi`, all driven by `procmon`.
 Running multiple instances of the container is how we make an ndau network.

+This page outlines all of the features of the ndau Docker container, useful to Oneiro developers.
+If you just want to get a node up and running, then the [Node Operator's Reference](node_operator.md) would be a good place to start.

 ## Build

 1. Install Docker
-1. Put `machine_user_key` from 1password into the `<commands>` directory to gain access to private oneiro-ndev repos at image build time
+1. Put `machine_user_key` from 1password into the `commands` repo root directory to gain access to private oneiro-ndev repos at image build time
-1. Run `<commands>/docker/bin/buildimage.sh` to build the `ndauimage` locally
+1. Run `docker/bin/buildimage.sh` to build the `ndauimage` locally
+1. Optionally you can upload the image to S3; instructions provided by `buildimge.sh` output

 ## Run